-Freehold covenants may have a bearing on market appraisals undertaken by estate agents.
-For example they could be asked to appraise a house with a large plot of land and the existing building to one side of the land, as shown in figure 3.5.
+Freehold covenants may have a bearing on market appraisals.
+For example you could be asked to appraise a house with a large plot of land and the existing building to one side of the land, as shown in figure 3.4.

-The agent might well think there was a possibility of developing the side garden by building another property.
+You might well think there was a possibility of developing the side garden by building another property.
 This is likely to increase the value of the house.
 However, if there was a freehold restrictive covenant saying the plot could only have one detached dwelling you would not be able to build another property and the value would not increase.